“How might we assist one who has brought us such yuletide joy?”

 “I must confess I’m not certain how to help you here, Caroline, much as I would like to.
 Perhaps we might bring in a third opinion—someone with some fresh ideas?”

-Hundreds of reflections of the raven-haired matriarch smile from the tree’s glittering ornaments.
+Hundreds of reflections of the raven-haired woman smile from the tree’s glittering ornaments.

 “Just under the tree is perfect.”